julianidiart/notes/books/the-staff-engineers-path.md

 ### Chapter 1: What Would You Say You Do Here?

 > "Staff engineering roles come in a lot of shapes.
 There are many valid ways to do the job.
-But some shapes will be a better fit for some situations, and not all organizations will need all kinds of staff engineers"
+But some shapes will be a better fit for some situations, and not all organizations will need all kinds of staff engineers."

 #### What Even Is a Staff Engineer?